-Somewhere between 10 to 100 trillion cells hold a human body together.
+The human body is held together by cells, somewhere between 10 to 100 trillion cells.
+At minimum, 10 trillion cells cooperate for decades.
 These numbers change as the body changes.
-Even at the smaller estimate, 10 trillion cells cooperate during daily life.
-The marvel is that our bodies remain intact for more than a few seconds without flying apart, each cell for himself, or herself, rather.
+The marvel is that our bodies remain intact for more than a few seconds without flying apart, each cell for himself, or herself rather.
 It is almost unimaginable how so many cells integrate to create a functioning body.
-To maintain our human bodies, about 20 billion cellular replications are performed every day.
+In order to maintain our bodies, about 20 billion divisions have to be performed every day.
 Fault free.
-Rather, faults must be repaired or a fault-ridden cell needs to be ruthlessly eliminated, in order to remove a danger to the rest of the body, because faulty cells can send out faulty signals or begin to multiply in an uncontrolled manner.
+Rather, faults must be repaired or a fault-ridden cell needs to be ruthlessly eliminated, so they do not pose a danger to others.

-Research on mice shows that damaged cells promote senescence, a theory that has been around for a while, but one that is difficult to test.
-A brilliant study by Baker and associates, published in late 2011, tagged transgenic mice with a biomarker that were expressed only in cells that became senescent (specific molecular criteria apply to define what a senescent cell is).
-The biomarker, in turn, made such cells vulnerable to a drug that selectively killed senescent cells.
-By administering this drug every three days to the experimental mice, the drug killed the cells that showed their age and none of the functional cells.
-The disappearance of the senescent cells promoted healthier and longer lives in these experimental mice, with significant delays in the onset of cataracts, arterial sclerosis, heart problems, loss of muscle mass and age-related frailty and weight loss.
+New research in mice shows that damaged cells promote senescence, a theory that has been around for a while, but difficult to test.
+A brilliant study by Baker et al., published in late 2011, tagged cells with a biomarker for senescence.
+When cells became senescent within a mouse, they were destroyed by a drug that interacted with the biomarker to kill those aging cells and none others.
+The disappearance of the aging cells promoted healthier and longer lives in these experimental mice, with significant delays in the onset of cataracts, arterial sclerosis, heart problems, loss of muscle mass and age-related frailty and weight loss.i